-There’s a new way to extract concentrate now, and it’s taking the market by storm.
+There’s a new way to extract concentrate now, and it’s taking the market by storm, so we’re going to dive into how to get the best rosin press.
 It’s not really that hard to understand, and the principles that come with it are very simple.
-Before we dive into the specific brands and types of presses, let’s first understand how it works.
+Before we get into the specific brands and types of rosin press machines, let’s first understand how it works.

-We can have for you here a small primer on the rosin hype and give you a quick idea of what makes it so special and let’s also find out how you can score the best rosin press in the UK.
+We can have for you here a small primer on the rosin pressing hype and give you a quick idea of what makes it so special and let’s also find out how you can get the best rosin press in the UK.

 What Does it Take to Get the Best Rosin Press?

-The process of hemp extraction with Rosin is pretty straightforward: you have your press with your variables being the pressure, heat, and time.
+getting the best rosin press may take some thought, but the process of rosin extraction itself is pretty straightforward: you have your press with your variables being the pressure, heat, and time.
 It’s popular right now because it produces such a pure and potent product that doesn’t stray too far from the strain used in the process.
 What’s better is that the ROI is very apparent, making it ideal for personal use.

 As it is with anything, there are certain rules-of-thumb to follow in extracting from a rosin press.